Tarragona: A Roman Holiday in España

 Tarragona Amphitheatre

-Just steps from the historic city center and situated next to the sea, you’ll discover the Roman Amphitheatre.
-Built in the 2nd century AD, this monument has its roots in the darker side of Roman history and served as a theater for races, gladiator fights and public executions.
-Today, you can pay a modest fee to tour the amphitheatre on foot but can also get an impressive view of the structure from above for no charge.
+Just steps from the historic city center and situated next to the sea is the Roman Amphitheatre.
+Built in the 2nd century AD, this monument has its roots in the darker side of Roman history and served as a theater for races, gladiator fights, and public executions.
+Today, you can pay a modest fee to tour the amphitheatre on foot, but you can also get an impressive view of the structure from above for no charge.

 Around Tarragona

-While the city of Tarragona is a compelling destination in itself, the province of Tarragona has much to offer as well.
+While the city of Tarragona is a compelling destination itself, the province of Tarragona has much to offer as well.
 Whether Tarragona is your main destination or just a stop along your Spanish journey, a short jaunt away from the city is the renowned wine region of Penedès.
-You will find ample varieties of red and white wines grown here however, I suggest visiting a winery that specializes in Cava (Spanish sparkling wine).
-Over 95% of Spanish Cava is produced in Penedès and the growers here are passionate about their grapes and are happy to introduce you into the world of Cava.
+You will find ample varieties of red and white wines grown here; however, consider visiting a winery that specializes in Cava (Spanish sparkling wine).
+Over 95% of Spanish Cava is produced in Penedès, and the growers here are passionate about their grapes and are happy to introduce you to the world of Cava.

-Lastly, if you want to add in some well-deserved self-care to your holiday, book a day or a few nights at a hotel with a thermal spa.
-Hotel Termes Montbrió del Camp is a short 25-minute drive from the city of Tarragona and provides a relaxing escape to recharge and sooth your feet after an active day of exploration.
-Their thermal pools certainly give off Roman bath vibes and you’ll also find hints of Roman architecture throughout the hotel and scenic gardens.
+Lastly, for some well-deserved self-care during your holiday, book a day or a few nights at a hotel with a thermal spa.
+Hotel Termes Montbrió del Camp is a short 25-minute drive from the city of Tarragona and provides a relaxing escape to recharge and soothe your feet after an active day of exploration.
+Their thermal pools give off Roman bath vibes, and you’ll also find hints of Roman architecture throughout the hotel and scenic gardens.

 Previous